Pros and cons of a business savings account

 When comparing business savings accounts, think about the following points:

-• Interest rate: You ideally want to look for the account with the highest interest rate, but don’t forget to check whether it offers a variable or fixed rate
+• Interest rates: You ideally want to look for the account with the highest interest rate, but don’t forget to also check whether the account offers a variable or fixed rate

 • Accessibility: You need to consider whether you need regular access to your savings or whether you can afford to tie up a lump sum for a set term